What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Pedestrian Detection Tasks. }} Pedestrian detection task is a subfield of object detection, which involves identifying and localizing pedestrians within a traffic scene through bounding boxes.
-While the Cambridge Dictionary \cite{pedestrian} defines pedestrian as a person who is walking, especially in an area where vehicles go, some pedestrian detection benchmarks have expanded this definition to include broader human factors within driving environments, such as riders and stationary individuals \cite{pedx, CityPersons}.
+Pedestrian detection task is a subfield of object detection, which involves localizing and classifying pedestrians in a traffic scene via bounding boxes.
+Although the Cambridge Dictionary \cite{pedestrian} defines a \textit{pedestrian} as a person who is walking, especially in an area where vehicles go, some pedestrian detection benchmarks have expanded this definition to include broader human factors within driving environments, such as riders and stationary individuals \cite{pedx, CityPersons}.
 This expanded scope better reflects the diverse range of human factors that ADAS must recognize and respond to in real-world scenarios.